Kolabogat/resale_profit_manager/README.md

 6. You can edit ticket by clicking on it
 7. Profit calculated after `Sold` field filled
 ## PostgreSQL
-Check users and databases in Terminal:
+Check PostgreSQL users and databases in Terminal:
 ```
 sudo -i -u postgres
 \du